 Demon Souls: Deluxe Edition

 I wanted to include an Atlus game in the first Expensive Edition article but since the company decided it wants to make money (as it should be doing) instead of catering towards the collector, most of their stuff had gone down in price since.
 But luckily, the Demon Souls: Deluxe Edition saved the day for today.
 It was announced on July of ’09 that the company would be releasing 2 versions of the game and that one of them an exclusive North American only Deluxe Edition.
-While the price may be too steep for some people, it was actually one of the best deals (only $10 above the regular ed.) for a Limited Edition set since not only did you get a nice box for the game, it also included a strategy guide which was also an exclusive release and never available through retail separately.
-Soon after it’s release, the prices of that strategy guide skyrocketed selling for as much as $150.
+For a Limited Edition set since not only did you get a nice box for the game, it also included a strategy guide which was also an exclusive release and never available through retail separately.
 The recall didn’t really affected it’s value either.When asked if the Deluxe Edition would once again be offered in retail, Atlus clearly mentioned that this was just a one time deal and that they’ll never print it again.
 This game is by far one of the best selling games on the Atlus library (beating the Disgaea games) and eventually earning it’s greatest hits status.

 When the Deluxe Edition came out, several retailers, though not very many, were able to offer them online and off.
 Amazon.com’s bundles featured the artbook/ost in front.
 If you bought these through B&M stores or other e-tailers, you would have gotten one with the artbook/ost located in the back instead.
 If you can’t tell which is which, the non-Amazon copies came with a small gold sticker on the left of the case and a small back cover slip exactly like the back cover of the box (it included the barcode so they can scan it easily).
 Here’s the copies I have for comparison (the amazon.com copy is on the right):